Bed bug: 20th century

+21st century

+In 2010, bed bug infestations were reported in New York houses, retail stores, cinemas, offices and schools, especially in Brooklyn and Queens.
+In early 2023, Orkin reported that Chicago, New York, Philadelphia, Cleveland and Los Angeles were the top five cities in the United States with most bed bug infestations.

+In France, these insects re-emerged, despite having disappeared from daily life in the 1950s, due to nomadic lifestyles, consumption of second-hand purchases, and bugs' resistance to insecticides, in addition to increased traveling and tourism following the COVID-19 lockdowns.
+Between 2017 and 2022, 11% of French households were infested by bed bugs, according to a report from the National Agency for Food, Environmental and Occupational Health Safety (ANSES).
+In the middle of 2023, reports emerged of a bed bug infestation spread in the capital city of Paris, when it was first seen in cinemas, then it expanded to homes, trains, schools and even hospitals.
+Treatment of this outbreak has cost France an estimated €230m annually.
+In the meantime, the United Kingdom witnessed a 65% increase in year-on-year infestations across the country, according to Rentokil.
+In November 2023, it was reported that South Korea was experiencing a bed bug infestation.

 Society and culture

 Legal action

 Bed bugs are an increasing cause for litigation.
 Courts have, in some cases, exacted large punitive damage judgments on some hotels.
 Many of New York City's Upper East Side homeowners have been afflicted, but they tend to remain publicly silent in order not to ruin their property values and be seen as suffering a blight typically associated with "lower social class."
 Local Law 69 in New York City requires owners of buildings with three or more units to provide their tenants and potential tenants with reports of bedbug history in each unit.
 They must also prominently post these listings and reports in their building.